 Each year, the Country Music Association Awards ceremony -- known as the CMA Awards -- is one of the genre's most-anticipated events of the year.
 It began in 1967 as an un-televised ceremony in Nashville, Tenn., as a way of honoring the biggest achievements in country music for recording artists and broadcasters.
 Since then, the ceremony has grown to include a live TV aspect and a bevy of live performances in addition to the presentation of trophies.
 The CMA Awards have also doled out its coveted Entertainer of the Year trophy each year, with iconic acts like George Strait, Merle Haggard, Loretta Lynn and Willie Nelson all becoming recipients of the coveted honor in the show's early years.
 Garth Brooks holds the record for artist with the most Entertainer trophies, having won the award seven times.

-Country Music Memories: Vince Gill Wins Three CMA Awards
+Country Music Memories: Vince Gill Wins Five CMA Awards